Home · Property management · Renting out a new build

 Understand the defects liability period.

 What to do.
 Set a calendar reminder for two weeks before your defects liability period ends.
 Do a thorough walkthrough with your property manager and send a consolidated defects list to your builder in writing before the deadline.
-If a tenant's in the property, ask them to flag anything bothering them so you can include it in the same submission.
+If a tenant is in the property, ask them to flag anything bothering them so you can include it in the same submission.
 Always put defects in writing with photos and dates.

 This is general information about WA building consumer protection.
 For advice specific to your contract or situation, contact Building and Energy at the Department of Energy, Mines, Industry Regulation and Safety, or get independent legal advice.